Skip to main content

 bscript project run

-Compiles the current project and executes it on a target device via Bluetooth.
+Compiles the current project and executes it on the target board.

-- The code is transferred and executed immediately.
+3. The code is transferred to the connected device and executed immediately.

 Board Management